 - Diabetes mellitus

-*almost all the deficiency diseases of metals and vitamins can be avoided with following good feeding along with supplements and good husbandry practices.
+*almost all the deficiency diseases of metals and vitamins can be avoided by following good feeding along with supplements and good husbandry practices.

 So How to Improve Milk Production in Cows

 While starting a dairy farm or continuing a dairy farm, high-yielding varieties of cows should be reared to increase milk production.
 Some of the high-yielding varieties are Holstein Friesian, Jersey, and Gir, etc.

 Also, it should also be kept in mind to ensure the excellent pedigree of the calves that are produced on the farm.
 To achieve this goal, AI (artificial insemination) is to be employed to impregnate the dams using high-quality sperm from an outstanding sire.
 This will ensure a good pedigree of the progeny, which will have enhanced milk production.
 Sometimes exotic breeds may have problems getting acclimatize to the weather.
 In such cases, crossbreeding may be used to improve the production performance of the existing cows and concurrently to make them more tolerant of the weather conditions of the area.
 This will help bridge the gap commonly faced in milk production, mainly due to high-yielding and low-yielding varieties or breeds.

 No matter how good the potential of a breed for high production is, if the feeding is not up to the mark, all the efforts go down the drain.
 Therefore it is important to improve the feeding of the cows.
 The main components of feed given to cows are proteins, carbohydrates, and fats; they should be given in sufficient amount to fulfill an animal’s maintenance and production requirements.
 Green fodder, along with dry fodder and concentrates like oil cakes, is important to sustain and improve milk production.